 - How does this month compare to last month?

-When you’re ready for more, check out Google Analytic’s YouTube page for helpful tutorials or read our primer on search engine optimization to put these tips into action.
+When you’re ready for more, check out Google Analytic’s YouTube page for helpful tutorials, learn how to use Google Analytics to see how people find you, and read our primer on search engine optimization to put these tips into action.
 But first, give yourself a pat on the back for taking the time to learn more about your customers and how they view your shop.
 We’re proud of you.